Nepal & Bhutan Journey

 Namaste!
 Welcome to Nepal.
 Arrive in Kathmandu and take your complimentary airport transfer to the hotel.
 Your adventure begins with a welcome meeting at 6 pm where you'll meet your trip leader and fellow travellers.
 The evening is free to explore the streets of Kathmandu, whose mixture of ancient architecture and modern development, and rich artistic and cultural heritage means it remains the legendary destination it has been for decades.
 Crowded markets and bazaars are the centre of Nepali life, and the narrow streets are home to holy men, monks, bicycles, incense, goats, and sacred cows.
 You may like to join your leader and group for an optional dinner at one of Kathmandu's fine Nepali restaurants.

 Weather permitting, you'll have the option to take a Mount Everest scenic flight this morning.
 This experience will take you over Sagamartha National Park through a crescendo of the highest peaks in the world, getting up close to Mount Everest.
 After breakfast, you'll explore Kathmandu, visiting Pashupatinath, the most famous Hindu temple in the country, located on the banks of the holy Bagmati River.
 Here you'll see Hindu holy men (sadhus) meditating, pilgrims bathing and occasionally funeral pyres burning on the ghats.
 You'll also visit Bodhnath Stupa, one of the most significant Buddhist shrines in the world, where you can observe Buddhist monks in prayer in the monasteries surrounding the stupa.
-After lunch, it's time to explore Swayambhunath Temple (the Monkey Temple).
-A UNESCO World Heritage Site, this is one of the city's most famous temples and fascinatingly reflects Buddhist and Hindu beliefs.
-From here, you'll head to Durbar Square, which sits at the front of the old royal palace.
+After lunch, you'll head to Durbar Square, which sits at the front of the old royal palace.
 You'll get a chance to admire the beautiful temples and browse the stalls of merchant's wares.
 The evening is yours to explore the city as you wish.
 (B)

-Today you'll leave your hotel early and hit the road to Pokhara in a private vehicle.
-When you arrive, you'll take a scenic boat ride across the lake (Phewa Tal), which is the second largest in Nepal.
+Today, you’ll fly to Pokhara – if you’re lucky you might catch a glimpse of the spectacular Himalayan Mountain chain to the north.
+When you arrive, take a scenic boat ride across the lake of Phewa Tal – the second largest lake in Nepal.
 You can stretch your legs and check out Taal Barahi temple in the middle of the lake or simply admire the views from the boat.
+Enjoy a free evening, perhaps asking your leader for their favourite lakeside restaurant to visit for dinner.
 (B)

-If you're an early riser, you'll have the option to wake up early and enjoy the sunrise over Sarangkot Hill this morning.
-Then, after breakfast, you'll visit the Peace Pagoda, where spectacular views of the mountains await.
+If you're an early riser, you'll have the option to wake up early and enjoy the sunrise over Sarangkot Hill this morning were spectacular views of the mountains await.
 Take in vistas that span the Annapurnas to the famous fishtail peak, Machhapuchhare, and back to Pokhara.
 From here, you'll visit the fascinating International Mountain Museum to learn the amazing tales of past climbing expeditions – some ending in triumph, some ending in tragedy.
 After a morning of exploring, you'll head to a local Tibetan Refugee Camp for lunch.
-You'll hear stories of their journey from Tibet to Nepal, learn about local life and take part in a traditional cooking demonstration to find out how to make delicious momos (steamed dumplings).
+You'll hear stories of their journey from Tibet to Nepal, learn about local life and take part in a traditional cooking demonstration to find out how to make delicious momo (steamed dumplings).
 Of course, you'll sit down for a group lunch and tuck into the fruits of your labour.
-Tonight, you'll enjoy a free evening in Pokhara.
 (B/L)

 Today you'll travel to Bandipur by private vehicle.
 This traditional Nepalese town is a natural treasure and one of the country's hidden gems.
 Bandipur was once an essential stop for traders travelling to Tibet, and the town's single main street is still lined with buildings that once housed a wide variety of merchants.
 Many of the buildings have been converted now, but their architecture remains.
 Enjoy a peaceful stay in this charming, rural location.
 (B)